 In 2019, over 200 events took place in 30 venues over the course of 14 days with an attendance in excess of 260,000.
 The Guardian named the festival as one of the Top 5 Summer Festivals in Europe.

-To keep in touch as GIAF19 approaches, follow Galway International Arts Festival on Facebook, Twitter, Instagram, YouTube or sign up to our newsletter.
+To keep in touch as GIAF2020 approaches, follow Galway International Arts Festival on Facebook, Twitter, Instagram, YouTube or sign up to our newsletter.

 Previous festival highlights include The Flaming Lips, Madness, Brian Wilson, Joni Mitchell, Bill Viola, The National, Grizzly Bear, Bon Iver, St. Vincent, John Grant, The Gloaming, Elvis Costello, John Gerrard, Hughie O’Donoghue, Sophie Calle, Louise Bourgeois, Cormac McCarthy, Ivo van Hove, David Hockney, Kronos Quartet, Philip Glass, Radiohead, Nile Rodgers, Chic, Fabulous Beast, Michael Clark, Hofesh Shechter, Marina Abramovic, Steppenwolf, Royal Court, New York Theatre Workshop and Circa.
 GIAF also works regularly with leading Irish companies including Druid.

 GIAF Productions & Touring

 Galway International Arts Festival also produces its own theatre productions and exhibitions, and tours them nationally and internationally.
 In the last five years, the organisation has produced or co-produced 16 productions and, with its co-producing partners, has toured to London, Paris, New York, Edinburgh, Chicago, Adelaide, Sydney, Hong Kong and Washington.

-Enda Walsh's critically lauded Rooms series, produced by Galway International Arts Festival, will be presented as one for the first time by The Barbican in London in April 2019.
-For more information on the installation (11-19 April 2019) and to book tickets, click here.
+Enda Walsh's critically lauded Rooms series, produced by Galway International Arts Festival, was presented as one for the first time by The Barbican in London in April 2019.
+For more information on the installation, click here.